-Ian Shapiro is Sterling Professor of Political Science at Yale University.
+Ian Shapiro is Sterling Professor of Political Science and Global Affairs at Yale University.
 Shapiro teaches in the Political Science Department and at the Jackson Institute for Global Affairs.
 He has written widely and influentially on democracy, justice, and the methods of social inquiry.
 A native of South Africa, he received his J.D. from the Yale Law School and his Ph.D from the Yale Political Science Department where he has taught since 1984 and served as chair from 1999 to 2004.
 Shapiro also served as Henry R. Luce Director of the MacMillan Center for International and Area Studies from 2004-2019.
 He is a fellow of the American Academy of Arts and Sciences and the American Philosophical Society, and a member of the Council on Foreign Relations and the National Academy of Social Insurance.
 Shapiro is a past fellow of the Carnegie Corporation, the Guggenheim Foundation, and the Center for Advanced Study in the Behavioral Sciences.
 He has held visiting appointments at the University of Cape Town, Keio University in Tokyo, Sciences Po in Paris, and Nuffield College, Oxford.
 His most recent books are The Real World of Democratic Theory (Princeton University Press, 2012) Politics Against Domination (Harvard University Press, 2016), Responsible Parties: Saving Democracy from Itself (Yale University Press, 2018) with Frances Rosenbluth, and The Wolf at the Door: The Menace of Economic Insecurity and how to Fight It (Harvard University Press, 2020) with Michael Graetz.
 His current research concerns the relations between democracy and the distribution of income and wealth.

 Professor Shapiro is the co-principal investigator of the Leitner Program on Effective Democratic Governance: https://jackson.yale.edu/leitner-program-on-effective-democratic-governance/